-The trail is out and back and runs less than a mile roundtrip (the sign says 0.4 miles to the cave, so 0.8 roundtrip).
-It is consistently uphill to the waterfall and grotto, but rarely steep, and our 3 year-old made the hike without any help.
-The only real incline is when you walk a few steps up to the cave.
-The trail follows the stream to a few bridges and eventually, the waterfall, which is about a 25 foot cascade appears on your right.
+The Mossy Cave trail follows the stream throughout the hike.
+There are a few bridges across the water, and eventually you come to the waterfall.
 There is a bridge that overlooks the falls nicely from about 100 yards, but some people have made their own trail to the base of the falls.
 We stayed on the trail until it forks.
 The right takes you to the top of the falls (this trail was closed when we were there) and the left takes you around to the grotto, Mossy Cave.
-This area is cool and shady and we say a Western Tanager flitting about the trees.
+This area is cool and shady and we saw a Western Tanager flitting about the trees.

 Mossy Cave Trail is an easy Bryce Canyon hike.
 It is appropriate for pretty much everyone, though you could not do wheels on this trail.
 There is also a Hike the Hoodoo challenge marker where the trail splits.
 Take a photo or do a rubbing (see Hike the Hoodoo Challenge on our Bryce Canyon National Park family guide) to receive a reward at the Visitor’s Center!